AdekunleCrownAdeoye/Coffee_Shop_Sales_Analysis/README.md

 The analysis results are as follows:
 1. Total sales increased by 35.3% in the second quarter compared to the first quarter.
 2. The coffee product category has consistently outperformed other categories
-3. The Hell's Kitchen store location has experienced a consistent increase sales in recent months
+3. The Hell's Kitchen store location has experienced a consistent increase in sales in recent months
-4. The top reasons for cart abandonment are no guest checkout option, complex checkout, no total order upfront, and shipping costs.
-5. Most abandoned users come from social media (44-42%) and the session range where abandonment is highest is between 77-100 sessions
-6. The cart contents with the highest abandonment are accessories, toys, and footwear
-7. The majority of abandoned users are female (54.35%)
-8. The location date suggests that abandonment is spread across several regions in North America with Virginia being notably higher.
-9. The trend of abandoned users by week shows fluctuation with some peaks suggesting periodic increases in abandonment rates
-10.	items such as sunglasses, wristwatches, and tablets are among the top categories for abandoned purchases

 ### Recommendations
 ---